ishandvd/Part-II-Notes/Quantum/Theories.md

 ##### Postulate 4: Composition

-The state place of a composite physical system is the tensor product ($\otimes$) of the state spaces of
+The state place of a composite physical system is the tensor product ($\otimes$) of the state spaces of s

 #### Measuring